This white chicken chili recipe is easy to make and perfect for the cold winter days ahead!

 We almost always end up with too much to eat.
 But I specifically make too much food so that I can have leftovers for the week.
 Leftovers are so handy to have on hand for our busy lives – and I am sure they would be for yours, too!
 So sometimes I even double the recipe just to get more leftovers to store for my lunches the next week.

 When I am getting ready to clean up dinner, I put all of our leftovers in a glass mason jar or airtight glass container before popping them into the freezer.
+(Let it cool a little bit before storing!)
 This makes it so easy for busy lunchtimes.
-All I have to do is pull the container out of the freezer (or fridge if you remember to stick it in there the night before) and microwave right in the glass container.
-Or, you could soften it in the microwave and let it simmer until warm on the stove if you prefer.
-A delicious lunch in 10 minutes or less.
+All I have to do is pull the container out of the freezer and run it under hot water to defrost.
+(Or, put it in the fridge the night before to defrost.)
+Then, I let it simmer until warm on the stove.
+A delicious lunch in 15 minutes or less.

 Tip 4: Try Variations!